-He’s also certainly one of the most colourful private eyes around, on either side of the reality divide.
+He’s also certainly one of the most colourful and flamboyant private eyes around, on either side of the reality divide.
 At the age of twelve (or is it eleven?), he lost both his hands in an accident (dynamite was apparently involved), and was outfitted with prosthetics.

 Over the years those prosthetics have evolved, transforming Armes (his real name!) into a sort of real-life James Bond/Six Million Dollar Man.
 His two powerful steel claws can slice through steel, but are delicate enough to thread a needle.
 At one point he even had a .22 Magnum implanted into his wrist.
 But he also owns five-fingered prosthetics which he can wear when the occasion demands, allowing him to appear in public without attracting undue attention to himself.